3lvia/grid-tariff-api/README.md

 $ GridTariffApi> dotnet run
 ```

-Open your favorite browser, and navigate to [localhost:5000/swagger](http://localhost:5000/swagger).
-This should open [Swagger UI](https://swagger.io/tools/swagger-ui/), where you can try out the Api.

 If you want to run the tests, navigate into the `/GridTariffApi.Lib` folder and run `dotnet test`:
 ```shell
 $ GridTariffApi.Lib> dotnet test
 ```

-### Authorizing Swagger UI
-Swagger is configured for an Api using basic authentication.

-#### Using basic authentication with Swagger UI
-To authorize Swagger UI, you start by clicking on the "Authorize"-button.
-Then add the username and password and click "Authorize".

-## Configuration
+# Configuration
 -------------
 GridTariffApi.lib uses classes under the Config directory for containing configuration.
 These classes may be configured from appsettings.json, or any other mechanism.

-## Azure Api Management.
+# Azure Api Management.
-GridTariff Api can be used as is with basic authentication.
-GridTariff Api has also been successfully deployed with Azure Api Management in front.
+GridTariff Api has been successfully deployed with Azure Api Management in front.
 Deployment was done using [Api Management Suite] (https://marketplace.visualstudio.com/items?itemName=stephane-eyskens.apim) , but other deployment strategies may also work.